 6. American Airlines

 Best comfort: Top points went equally to Alaska, Delta, Southwest and United.

 Cheapest fare: Alaska Airlines.

 The prior year’s results also had Alaska as number one overall, followed by Delta.

-Beat of Hawaii Responds
+Beat of Hawaii’s Take

 For example, if you study the two airlines on flights to Hawaii, would Hawaiian Airlines rate better with its free meals and more visually themed Hawaii service compared to Alaska?
 Or would Alaska still outperform Hawaiian?
-That might be useful to test in a follow-up survey.

 2. Both Alaska and Hawaiian almost always rank at the top of airline reliability on all counts.

 From being on-time to safe travel, these companies tend to lead the industry.
 We have not experienced any real distinction.

 The Official Airline Guide recently announced results of on-time performance world-wide.
 In that report, Delta Airlines lead the pack, followed by Alaska, Southwest, United and American.
 Within the US, Hawaiian Airlines retained the number one spot for the fifth year running.